Special Events Compliance Guidelines

 Arizona State University’s (ASU) academic, research, athletic and public events, and ancillary support operations, e.g, administrative services departments and student organizations, sponsor and manage a variety of special interest functions which are categorized as special events.
 ASU and each university department are responsible for ensuring special events are compliant with applicable federal, state, and local regulations as well as ensuring a safe event for staff and patrons.
 ASU Environmental Health & Safety (EHS) is responsible for inspecting, reviewing plans, and corresponding with each university sponsor as well as regulators to facilitate a safe compliant event.

-All special events on university property or involving university personnel must have an ASU event coordinator submit a request to Risk Management to review, approve, and address any code issues.
-In every submitted request, EHS requests the following information at least 30 calendar days prior to the event (Fire Marshall Approval Permit Application).
+All special events on university property or involving university personnel must have an ASU event coordinator submit a request at least 30 calendar days prior to the event to the Fire Marshall Approval Permit Application.
+Information you will need:

 A copy of the certificate of insurance identifying ASU, Arizona Board of Regents, and the State of Arizona as additionally insured (minimum coverage is determined by the EHS Insurance Coordinator and any contracts that may be involved with the event).